 You are walking along when your feet give out from beneath you.
-You slip and fall, causing physical injury, pain and damage.
+You slip and fall or trip and fall, causing injury, pain and damage.

 What is “premises liability”?